-Heart of Samaria
+The Significance of Samaria

 Abundance in the Vineyards

-With faith in God, a biblical promise about vineyards in Samaria and a healthy dose of Israeli chutspa (Yiddish slang term for “hardheaded nerve”) they randomly chose some grape varieties and planted some vineyards in Samaria.
+With faith in God, a biblical promise about vineyards in Samaria and a healthy dose of Israeli chutzpa (Yiddish slang term for “hardheaded nerve”) they refused to give up.
+They randomly chose some grape varieties and planted vineyards in Samaria.

-A few years ago, after some local success, Har Bracha decided to enter a few of their wines into a 14,500 blind bottle taste test in Europe.
-Several categories were entered.
-To everyone’s surprise, Har Bracha won #2 in one category and won #3 in another, beating out famed and established wineries in France and Italy.
+After some local success, Har Bracha decided to enter a few of their wines into a 14,500 blind bottle taste test in Europe.
+To everyone’s surprise, Har Bracha won #2 in one category, landed #3 in another, beating out famed and established wineries from France and Italy.

 “Strangers will stand and pasture your flocks and foreigners will be your farmers and your vinedressers.”

 Christians and Jews are working together and sharing Sabbath meals together in the hills of Samaria.
 And more importantly, the name of Yeshua is being honored and His selfless love is being demonstrated in the biblical heartland of Israel.

 God is fulfilling His promises to His people Israel and the “nations” that can recognize it, have a unique opportunity to be a part of that process.
 Now is the time.